caferoman/caferoman.github.io/index.md

 ```

 If you want to shorten this long command, you can put this code in a file such as jekyll.sh (on a Mac) and then simply type `. jekyll.sh` to build Jekyll.

+## Sample(ing)

+{% include note.html content="If you're cloning this theme, you're probably writing documentation of some kind.
+I have a blog on technical writing here called <a alt='technical writing blog' href='http://idratherbewriting.com'>I'd Rather Be Writing</a>.
+If you'd like to stay updated with the latest trends, best practices, and other methods for writing documentation, consider <a href='https://tinyletter.com/tomjoht'>subscribing</a>.
+I also have a site on <a href='http://idratherbewriting.com/learnapidoc'>writing API documentation</a>." %}

 ## Running the site in Docker